-How to Pack Books
+How to Pack Books When Moving

 Any book lover knows that it’s impossible to own just one book.
 This means your home is probably filled with all of the books you’ve read over the years, along with many you are planning to read.
 Whether you are looking to move into a new home or just trying to free up some space, you will need to know the best way to pack books to avoid damaging them.
 In this blog, we’ll go over the best packing boxes for books, how to label them, and how to pack books to avoid moisture, pests, and further damage.
 If you are planning to store your books, especially long-term, you will need to know what steps to take to keep them in perfect condition.
-Without further ado, here are the 10 best tips for packing books.
+Without further ado, here are the 10 best tips for packing books when moving.

 1. Get Rid of Damaged or Unwanted Books